 The rest of the strategic sourcing or supplier relationship management process is more straightforward but also more labour-intensive and challenging.
-A typical strategic sourcing project might take 3 to 6 months, and savings might vary from 10% to 30%.
+A typical strategic sourcing project might take three to six months, and savings might vary from 10% to 30%.
 During that time it is essential to continue working with the stakeholders as “One Team”.
-To ensure that the right suppliers are selected and savings are maximised Procurement needs strong analytical and negotiation skills.
+To ensure that the right suppliers are selected and savings are maximized Procurement needs strong analytical and negotiation skills.
 As a good example, having automated tender responses analysis and negotiation tools is one of the key catalysts of a successful sourcing process.

-To maximise the in-year benefits, teams need to move from the category planning phase to delivery phase as soon as possible as the delivery requires both time and effort.
+To maximize the in-year benefits, teams need to move from the category planning phase to delivery phase as soon as possible as the delivery requires both time and effort.